Paul Broca: Broca's area

-Broca is celebrated for his theory that the speech production center of the brain is located on the left side of the brain and for pinpointing the location to the ventroposterior region of the frontal lobes (now known as Broca's area).
-He arrived at this discovery by studying the brains of aphasic patients (persons with speech and language disorders resulting from brain injuries).
+Broca is most well known for his theory that the speech production center of the brain is located on the left side of the brain, and for pinpointing the location to the ventroposterior region of the frontal lobes (now known as Broca's area).
+He arrived at this discovery by studying the brains of aphasic patients –persons with speech and language disorders resulting from brain injuries.

 This area of study began for Broca with the dispute between the proponents of cerebral localization – whose views derived from the phrenology of Franz Joseph Gall – and their opponents led by Pierre Flourens.
 Phrenologists believed that the human mind has a set of various mental faculties, each one represented in a different area of the brain.
-With specific areas representing personality characteristics like one's aggressiveness or spirituality, but also memory and linguistic abilities.
-Their opponents claimed that, by careful ablation (specific way of removing material) of various brain regions, Flourens had disproved Gall's hypotheses.
+In this framework, specific areas may represent personality characteristics like one's aggressiveness or spirituality, or functions like memory and linguistic abilities.
+Their opponents claimed that Flourens had disproven Gall's hypotheses through careful ablation – specific and deliberate removal – of brain regions.
 However, Gall's former student, Jean-Baptiste Bouillaud, kept the localization of function hypothesis alive (especially with regards to a "language center"), although he rejected much of the remaining phrenological thinking.
-In 1848, Bouillaud relied on his work with brain-damaged patients to challenge other professionals to disprove him by finding a case of frontal lobe damage unaccompanied by a disorder of speech.
+In 1848, Bouillaud relied on his work with patients with brain damage to challenge other professionals to disprove him by finding a case of frontal lobe damage unaccompanied by a disorder of speech.
 His son-in-law, Ernest Aubertin (1825–1893), began seeking out cases to either support or disprove the theory, and he found several in support of it.

-Broca's Society of Anthropology of Paris was where language was regularly discussed in the context of race and nationality, it also became a platform for addressing its physiological aspects.
+Broca's Society of Anthropology of Paris was a place where language was regularly discussed in the context of race and nationality, and it also became a platform for addressing its physiological aspects.
 The localization of function controversy became a topic of regular debate when several experts of head and brain anatomy, including Aubertin, joined the society.
-Most of these experts still supported Flourens argument, but Aubertin was persistent in presenting new patients to counter their views.
+Most of these experts still supported Flourens' argument, but Aubertin was persistent in presenting new patients to counter their views.
 However, it was Broca, not Aubertin, who finally put the localization issue to rest.